An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical segment process

 \begin{lemma} Let Assumptions \ref{a2.1-f}, \ref{a2.1-g} and \ref{a2.2} hold.
 Then, for any $p > 0$, $\Delta_1 \in (0, 1]$ and $\Delta \in (0, \Delta_1]$,

 Moreover,

 where $C_{T,\xi}$ is defined as in Theorem \ref{th2.3}. \end{lemma}

-Lemma \ref{l3.5} can be proved by combing the techniques we have used in the proofs of Theorem \ref{th3.1} and \cite[Lemma 3.3]{LLM}, so we omit it.
-The following lemma states the convergence error between $Z^{k,\Delta}_t$ and the TEM numerical segment $X^{k,\Delta}_t$, which is essential in proving the strong convergence of the TEM numerical segment process.
+Lemma \ref{l3.5} follows from the techniques used in the proofs of Theorem \ref{th3.1} and \cite[Lemma 3.3]{LLM}, so we omit its proof.
+The following lemma provides a bound on the difference between $Z^{k,\Delta}_t$ and $X^{k,\Delta}_t$, which plays a key role in establishing the strong convergence of the TEM numerical segment process.